Toward a Theory of Causation for Interpreting Neural Code Models: Step One: Modeling Causal Problem

-Similarly, we can define a structural function for the treatment $T=f_t(U_t)$ that depends only on $U$ disturbances assuming that no \textit{common causes} exists between outcomes and treatments.
-A common cause is a random variable $Z$ that causally influence two variables that are initially perceived as statically dependant ($T \not\!\perp\!\!\!\perp Y$).
-However, this dependency can be explained by the underlying influence of $Z$ on the effects, making the effects in fact conditionally independent ($T \perp\!\!\!\perp Y | Z$).
-Therefore, there exist more complex causal relationships between treatments and outcomes that we are able to model with structural equations that corresponds to a \textit{\textbf{Structural Causal Model}} (SCM).
+Similarly, we can define a structural function for the treatment $T=f_t(U_t)$ that depends only on $U$ disturbances assuming that no \textit{common causes} exists between potential outcomes and interventions.
+A common cause (or confounder) is a random variable $Z$ that causally influences two variables that are initially perceived as statically dependent ($T \not\!\perp\!\!\!\perp Y$).
+However, this dependency can be explained by the underlying influence of $Z$ on the effects, making the effects conditionally independent ($T \perp\!\!\!\perp Y | Z$).
+Therefore, there exist more complex causal relationships between treatments and outcomes that we can model with structural equations that correspond to a \textit{\textbf{Structural Causal Model}} (SCM).
+We introduce a definition for Structural Causal Models as graphical models that capture causal assumptions:

 \begin{definition} \textbf{Structural Causal Models.} These directed acyclic graphs (DAGs) describe direct parent-child relationships, instead of probabilistic dependencies, among random variables $X_i$.
 The value $x_i$ of each variable $X_i$ is defined by the structural equations $x_i = f_i(PA_i,U_i)$ where $PA_i = {X_j: X_j \to X_i}$ denotes the set of parents or direct causes of $X_i$.
-This model allow us to introduce a graphical definition of causation \cite{Scholkopf2022,Pearl2009Causality}. \end{definition}
+This model allows us to introduce a graphical definition of causation \cite{Scholkopf2022,Pearl2009Causality}. \end{definition}

+In summary, this step consists of \textit{setting down assumptions} about the causal relationships of software data employed to interpret \nlms.
+SCMs help us to describe relevant features of software data and how these features interact with each other.
+In the following subsection, we define each component of the Structural Causal Models (\ie interventions, potential outcomes, and common causes or confounders).